 Under the current guidance a debt security impairment is deemed other-than-temporary if we either intend to sell the security, or it is more likely than not that we will be required to sell the security before recovery or we do not expect to collect cash flows sufficient to recover the amortized cost basis of the security.
-During the years ended December 31, 2017, 2016 and 2015, the unrealized losses recorded in the investment portfolio principally resulted from fluctuations in market interest rates and credit spreads.
+During the years ended December 31, 2019, 2018 and 2017, the unrealized losses recorded in the investment portfolio principally resulted from fluctuations in market interest rates and credit spreads.
 Each issuer is current on its scheduled interest and principal payments.
-We recorded other-than-temporary impairments of \$0.1 million, \$0.1 million and \$0.3 million in the years ended December 31, 2017, 2016 and 2015, respectively, for securities in an unrealized loss position.
+We recorded other-than-temporary impairments of \$0.3 million and \$0.1 million in the years ended December 31, 2019 and 2017, respectively, for securities in an unrealized loss position.
 The impairments resulted from our intent to sell these securities subsequent to the reporting date.
+There were no other-than-temporary impairments in the year ended December 31, 2018.